 But it’s important to keep in mind that there can be a considerable variance between the metal sphere in the test piece and the length of an irregular piece of metal or wire in your product.

-Any HACCP plan and audit may divulge a find a metal hazard of the previously mentioned metals.
+Any HACCP plan and audit may find a metal hazard of the previously mentioned metals.
 The sensitivity, however, of the system can vary depending on those metal types.
 Most often, quality assurance speak in terms of the varying differences of metal.
 For example, you may hear that the sensitivity is 1.0 Ferrous, 1.5 Non-Ferrous and 2.0 Stainless Steel 316.
 You might even just hear 1.0, 1.5 and 2.0.
-The ferrous material is typically the easiest to detect because of its magnetic propertis.
+The ferrous material is typically the easiest to detect because of its magnetic properties.
 The Non-Ferrous (Brass) is harder to find and the Stainless Steel 316 (the industry standard) even more difficult.
 It’s important to test with SS 316 not only because it’s the chosen industry standard, but it’s also the most difficult to detect.
 If you can find 316, you’ll detect other types, but not the other way around.
 Still, as with many standards, there are exceptions to this.

 The conductivity of the product can cause it to behave the same way as metal when passing through the detector’s aperture.
 Products with high moisture or salt content, like meat and poultry, can detract from the detector’s sensitivity.
 This is often referred to as Product Effect.
 Large products, like large blocks of cheese (which also have conductivity) can be a difficult assignment in reaching the highest levels of sensitivity desired.
 When a metal detector is setup, the operator should “calibrate” the metal detector to the product.
 In other words, the detector is set so that when good product is run through, there will no signal created in the detector.
-“Calibration” is often confused with “Validation.”
+“Calibration” is often confused with “Verification.”
 Technically, a metal detector has no calibratable parts.
 It is design to validate that it can achieve the levels of metal(s) you pass through it.